 If they pause or slow down, it’s only to focus on and absorb information that’s highly relevant to them.

 That’s why greeting your prospect with a chunky wall of text is an instant turn-off.

 Avoid scaring leads away by sticking to shorter sentences and paragraphs when writing your cold email.

 This quickens the pace of your writing, makes it easier to understand, and surrounds your text with welcoming white space, which has been proven to improve comprehension.

 As a general rule, aim for one main point per paragraph and one main idea per sentence.
-For more guidance, this article gives you 10 rules for writing your next cold email.
+For more guidance, this article gives you 15 templates for writing your next cold email.

 A famous New York Times case study tested the influence that multiple available choices have on decisions.

 In a shopping mall on a busy Saturday, researchers set up a stand that sold different flavors of jam.

 Every few hours, they switched between offering 24 flavors to offering only a group of 6 flavors.
 Take a guess at which group of flavors led to more sales?

 With 24 different flavors, only 3% of people actually bought anything.
 When presented with only 6 flavors, however, 30% of people made a purchase.